mudu93/Tempersture-in-Kelvin-to-Fahrenheit/README.md

 # Tempersture-in-Kelvin-to-Fahrenheit
-How to change temperature reading from Celsius to Fahrenheit format IN javaScript
+How to change temperature reading from Celsius to Fahrenheit format in javaScript